-Pool friendly plants will not only infuse the pool area with a sense of calmness and serenity to the pool area, but they will also provide you with a more inviting environment.
+Pool friendly plants will not only infuse the pool area with a sense of calmness and serenity, but they will also cultivate a more inviting environment.

-Imagine lying down on lush grass and relaxing with a book by the pool!
+Imagine lounging on lush ground cover, engrossed in a book beside your pool!
 You can bring that tropical vibe home with good grass coverage and tall hedges for privacy.

 To help you with this, we have created a detailed list of the top plants and trees that can be planted near a pool.
 These are easy to maintain and will not be adversely affected by chlorinated water.

-If you’re looking to have an expert do your landscaping, give the team at The Pool Co. a call today.
+If you want an expert to do your landscaping, give the team at The Pool Co. a call today.

 So, sit with your favourite tropical drink and read on!

 Best Plants And Trees For Around A Pool

-In this section, we have listed the top plants that will create a luxurious atmosphere and enhance the pool area.
+This section presents the top plants that will cultivate a luxurious atmosphere, significantly enhancing your pool landscaping efforts.
 The list includes flowers, hedges and grass that can thrive well; not all plants and grasses are designed to be around a pool.
 Read on to know all about them.

-Frangipani grows in full sunlight and will provide you with beautiful flowers to accentuate your pool.
+Frangipani thrives in full sun, and its beautiful flowers will significantly enhance your pool’s appeal.
 It has large leaves which can be easily cleaned even if they fall in the water.

 This helps maintain the pool, thereby preventing issues with the filtration system.

-Also, the roots are not invasive; you can grow Frangipani next to walls, pipes, paved areas, and buildings.
+Also, like umbrella trees, Frangipani roots are not invasive, allowing you to plant them next to walls, pipes, paved areas, and buildings.

-Coming to taking care, you have to water it regularly and ensure that the soil does not dry up.
+Take care; you must water it regularly and ensure the soil does not dry.

-Plant it in well-draining soil, and you should be having no problems regarding the growth process.
+Plant it in well-drained soil, and you will encounter minimal issues with the growth process.

 2. Viburnum Suspense

-This type of hedge with a rich and dark green colour serves as the perfect pool border.
+This type of hedge with a rich and dark green colour is the perfect pool border.
 It thrives and doesn’t need to be taken care of too much.